-Accommodation Administration Guidelines Ti Large Print Edition of the Mathematics Assessment in Spanish 12 (SR/PNP Reference BM and CB) Before Testing: Identification for SR/PNP: Student's SR/PNP must have Large Print Edition selected.
-Materials: Large Print Test Kit includes a large print assessment booklet standard test booklet or answer document for transcription, and supplementary large print mathematics materials (large print ruler & protractor), when appropriate.
+Acc ommodation Administration Guidelines 7g Large Print Edition of the Mathematics Assessment in Spanish (SR/PNP Reference BP and CE) Before Testing: Identification for SR/PNP: Student's SR/PNP must have Large Print Edition selected.
+Materials: Large Print Test Kit includes a large print assessment booklet, standard test booklet or answer document for transcription, and supplementary large print mathematics materials (large print ruler &amp; protractor), when appropriate.
 Test Administrator Training: Test Administrators providing this accommodation should ideally be literate and fluent in English and Spanish, or may be assisted by a translator, if available, since test administration directions will be read to the student in Spanish.
-Test Administrators of students with visual impairments must review: Appendix M: PARCC Assessments for Students with Visual Impairment, Including Blindness.
-Appendix A: Accessibility Features and Accommodations for Students Taking the Paper-Based PARCC Assessments.
-During Testing: A large print paper-based form of the mathematics assessment in Spanish is available for a student with a visual impairment who is unable to take a computer-based assessment due to his or her disability, IF ALLOWED BY STATE POLICY.
-The font size for the PARCC large print edition will be 18 point on paper sized 14" x 18".
+Test Administrators of students with visual impairments must review: Appendix M: Illinois Assessment of Readiness for Students with Visual Impairment, Including Blindness.
+Appendix A: Accessibility Features and Accommodations for Students Taking the Paper-Based Illinois Assessment of Readiness.
+During Testing: A large print paper-based form of the mathematics assessment in Spanish is available for a student with a visual impairment who is unable to take a computer-based assessment due to his or her disability.
+The font size for the large print edition will be 18 point on paper sized 14" x 18".
 Students will not record their answers in standard print test booklets or answer documents.
 Instead, students will circle their answers in the large print test booklets.
 Students will need to write their answers in boxes at the top of the answer grids, but they do not need to bubble in their answers.
 Test Administrators should refer to the TAM Scripts for instances where they should demonstrate an activity or display information.
 Demonstrations should be conducted where they are visible for each student (e.g., on the board, near the student).
-Responses must be transcribed verbatim in Spanish by a Test Administrator in a standard student test booklet or answer document, which is included in the Large Print Test Kit.
-Only transcribed responses will be scored.
-At least two persons must be present during transcription of student responses (one transcriber and one observer confirming accuracy).
-It is recommended that one of the individuals be an LEA or School Test Coordinator.
-Refer to Appendix C: Protocol for the Use of the Scribe Accommodation and for Transcribing Student Responses.
-Note: If the student is also receiving a human reader accessibility feature, the test can be read aloud in Spanish only (i.e., the test cannot be read aloud in English in addition to Spanish).
+After Testing: Responses must be transcribed verbatim in Spanish by a Test Note: If the student is also receiving a human reader accessibility feature, the test can be read aloud in Spanish only (i.e., the test cannot be read aloud in English in addition to Spanish).